ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/install_config/docker/_index.md

   logdb:
     enableLogDb: true
     # Items below are mandatory if enableLogDb=true
+    influxDbRetentionPolicy: DEFAULT  # Name of Influxdb policy used to determine how long
+                                      #   log db data should be kept in Influxdb
     pollingInterval: 60000    # How often (milliseconds) should Postgres log db be queried for warnings and errors?
     queryPeriod: 5 minutes    # How far back should Butler SOS query for log entries?
 Default is 5 min
     host: <IP or FQDN of Qlik Sense logging db>